-Melissa Burch, assistant professor of cognitive development, received her B.A. in psychology from Franklin and Marshall College.
+Melissa Burch, associate professor of cognitive development, received her B.A. in psychology from Franklin and Marshall College.
 She earned her Ph.D. in child development with a minor in interpersonal relationships from the University of Minnesota.

 Melissa’s research interests center on memory development, particularly memory for personal experiences.
 She has been exploring how parental verbal support may contribute to children’s ability to recall the past.

 In addition, she is interested in how emotion may affect reports of past experiences and how parents and children talk about these events.